 Florida employers face a myriad of state and federal laws and legal requirements when hiring and firing employees.
-Human resource professionals, line management, and legal departments must understand and comply with these laws as they evolve and change.
+Human resource professionals, line management, and legal departments must understand and comply with the laws as they evolve and change.
 Mistakes can be costly with lost productivity, diverted management, low morale, and protracted lawsuits.
-This topic will help you review and update your knowledge and skills to hire and fire in Florida within legal requirements, assess and update employer policies, and learn practical solutions to common compliance issues.
-This material will help you feel more confident when documenting and making adverse hiring and firing decisions that make business sense and can withstand legal challenge.
-The material will review the legal landscape in Florida for hiring and firing, including; right-to-work, at-will employment, common law requirements, interview dos and don’ts, job offers, background checks, fitness for duty checks, onboarding, restrictive covenants, trade secrets, workplace discrimination, retaliation/whistle-blower, progressive discipline, exit interviews, RIF/job elimination, unemployment claims, and more.
-This material is critical for employers to ensure key decision makers remain current and carry out hiring and firing decisions effectively.
-This program combines a legal overview with a practical application of the legal requirements to multiple hire/fire situations employers face regularly.
-It will be jammed packed with information.
+This course will help you review and update your knowledge and skills to hire and fire in Florida within legal requirements and assess and update employer policies.
+Learn practical solutions to common compliance issues.
+Feel more confident when documenting and making adverse hiring and firing decisions that make business sense and can withstand legal challenges.
+The material will review the legal landscape in Florida for hiring and firing, including right-to-work, at-will employment, common law requirements, interview dos and don’ts, job offers, background checks, fitness-for-duty checks, onboarding, restrictive covenants, trade secrets, workplace discrimination, retaliation/whistle-blower, progressive discipline, exit interviews, RIF/job elimination, unemployment claims, and more.
+This information is critical for employers to ensure key decision-makers remain current and carry out hiring and firing decisions effectively.
+This course combines a legal overview with a practical application of the legal requirements to multiple hire/fire situations employers face regularly.

 • You will be able to define the different private sector laws that govern hiring and firing in Florida.